 What is an Endocrinologist?

-Restoring the normal balance of hormones is the overall goal of treatment, and while primary care doctors know a lot about the human body, for conditions and diseases directly related to glands and hormones they will typically send a patient to an endocrinologist.
+Restoring the normal balance of hormones is the overall goal of treatment.
+While primary care doctors know a lot about the human body, when it comes to conditions and diseases directly related to glands and hormones, they will refer patients to an endocrinologist.

 What does an Endocrinologist do?